 To that end, you need to invest in an SEO tool that has excellent competitive research capabilities.
 In this article, I’ll list down 8 of the best competitor research tools you should consider investing in.

 Table of Contents

-SEMrush is one of the most revered SEO tools on the market.
-While the tool has a plethora of useful SEO and SEM features, it’s primarily known for its outstanding keyword research and competitor research capabilities.
+Semrush is one of the most revered SEO reporting tools on the market.
+While the tool has a plethora of useful SEO and content marketing features, it’s primarily known for its outstanding keyword research and competitor research capabilities.

-Let me briefly explain how to do competitor research in SEMrush.
-If you’re not an SEMrush user, I’d urge you to sign up for a 30-day free trial to implement some of the action items explained below.
+Let me briefly explain how to do competitor research in Semrush.
+If you’re not a Semrush user, I’d urge you to sign up for a 30-day free trial to implement some of the action items explained below.

 To get started, click on “Competitive Research Toolkit” and go through this sequence:

 SEO > Organic Research > Enter your competitor’s domain

 You’ll get a top-level view of your competitor’s organic keywords, estimated monthly organic traffic, alongside other important SEO metrics.